Torticollis

 When should you see a physiotherapist for torticollis?

-You should see a physiotherapist if you have symptoms as described above.
+You should consult a physical therapist if you have symptoms such as those described above.
+Especially if the pain prevents you from performing your daily activities normally.

 What physiotherapy treatments are available for torticollis?

-Your physiotherapist will perform an assessment to determine the cause of the torticollis by evaluating the following elements:
+Your physical therapist will perform an assessment to determine the cause of the torticollis by evaluating the following:

 - Your joint mobility